Houdini 20.5 Nodes Geometry nodes

 Group

-The point group to which this multiparm instance will be applied.
+The point group that this multiparm instance is applied to.

 Mode

-Specifies how the transformation described by this multiparm instance should be applied to the input.
+Specifies how the transformation described by this multiparm instance is applied to the input.

 Pre-Multiply

-The transformation will be applied on top of the input pose.
+The transformation is applied on top of the input pose.
 This is analogous to treating any input local transformations as an object node’s pre-transform.

 Post-Multiply